-- Preliminary results from the study of different types of basic income discussed in 'Basic income study in Kenya' indicate a shift toward self-employment among those receiving any basic income. - There may also be positive effects on wages per hour and a decrease in business closure in response to shocks; however, these are only early-stage findings (Banerjee, Faye, et al., 2020a).
+Preliminary results from the study of different types of basic income discussed in "Basic income study in Kenya" indicate a shift toward self-employment among those receiving any basic income.
+There may also be positive effects on wages per hour and closing business in response to shocks; however, these are early-stage findings only (Banerjee, Faye, et al., 2020a).